afs/rdf-star-notes/reif-atoms.md

 Introduce a unit "reification atom" that means the rdf:subject/rdf:predicate/rdf:object is not split.

-There is a syntax token "descriptor"; the name is choosen _pro tem_ so that it does not presume too much.
+There is a syntax "descriptor"; the name is choosen _pro tem_ so that it does not presume too much.

 It is distinct from 'triple' in the abstract syntax.